 - No caffeine after lunch or alcohol at night.
 Both interfere with sleep.

 Stress can trigger episodes of mania and depression in people with bipolar disorder, so keeping it under control is extremely important.
 Know your limits, both at home and at work or school.
 Don’t take on more than you can handle and take time to yourself if you’re feeling overwhelmed.

 - Learn how to relax.
 Relaxation techniques such as deep breathing, meditation, yoga, and guided imagery can be very effective at reducing stress and keeping you on an even keel.
-Studies show that a daily relaxation practice of 30 minutes or more can improve your mood and keep depression at bay.
+A daily relaxation practice of 30 minutes or more can improve your mood and keep depression at bay.

 - Make leisure time a priority.
 Do things for no other reason than that it feels good to do them.
 Go to a funny movie, take a walk on the beach, listen to music, read a good book, or talk to a friend.
 Doing things just because they are fun is no indulgence.
 Play is an emotional and mental health necessity.

 - Appeal to your senses.
-Stay calm and energized by appealing to the five senses: sight, sound, touch, smell, and taste.
+Stay calm and energized by appealing to your senses: sight, sound, touch, smell, and taste.
 Listen to music that lifts your mood, place flowers where you will see and smell them, massage your hands and feet, or sip a warm drink.

 - Eat a healthy diet.
 There is an undeniable link between food and mood.
 For optimal mood, eat plenty of fresh fruits, vegetables, and whole grains and limit your fat and sugar intake.
 Space your meals out through the day, so your blood sugar never dips too low.
 High-carbohydrate diets can cause mood crashes, so they should also be avoided.
 Other mood-damaging foods include chocolate, caffeine, and processed foods.